Rammfall/postcss-trash-killer/README.md

   fileExtensions: ['.haml', '.js'], // File types for scanning selectors
   paths: ['app/view/', 'some/second/path'], // Paths with your view files
   libs: ['slick-carousel'], // Include lib, who work with view and installed via npm(yarn) and located in node_modules in root dir
-  libsExtension: ['.js'] // File types for libraries };
+  libsExtension: ['.js'], // File types for libraries
+  whitelist: ['dontTouchSelector'] // not removable selectors };

 module.exports = {